 Tenants and landlords - warranty of habitability - breach of warranty - tenants' remedies.
 Under current law, a warranty of habitability (warranty) is implied in every rental agreement for a residential premises.
-The act states that, except in cases involving a condition that is based on the presence of mold, a landlord commits a breach of the warranty (breach) if:
+The act states that, except in cases involving a condition that is based on the presence of mold, a landlord commits a breach of the warranty (breach) if the residential premises is:

-- Uninhabitable or otherwise unfit for human habitation or in a condition that is materially dangerous or hazardous to the tenant's life, health, or safety; and
+- Uninhabitable or otherwise unfit for human habitation or in a condition that materially interferes with the tenant's life, health, or safety; and

-- The landlord has received written or electronic notice of the condition and failed to commence remedial action by employing reasonable efforts within:
+- The landlord has received reasonably complete written or electronic notice of the condition and failed to commence remedial action by employing reasonable efforts within:

-- 24 hours, where the condition is materially dangerous or hazardous to the tenant's life, health, or safety; or
+- 24 hours, where the condition materially interferes with the tenant's life, health, or safety; or

 Current law provides a list of conditions that render a residential premises uninhabitable.
-To this list, the bill adds 2 conditions; specifically, a residential premises is uninhabitable if:
+To this list, the act adds 2 conditions; specifically, a residential premises is uninhabitable if:

-- There is mold that is associated with dampness, or there is any other condition causing the premises to be damp, which condition, if not remedied, would materially interfere with the health or safety of the tenant, excluding the presence of mold that is minor and found on surfaces that can accumulate moisture as part of their proper functioning and intended use.
+- There is mold that is associated with dampness, or there is any other condition causing the residential premises to be damp, which condition, if not remedied, would materially interfere with the health or safety of the tenant, excluding the presence of mold that is minor and found on surfaces that can accumulate moisture as part of their proper functioning and intended use.

-The bill grants to county courts and small claims courts jurisdiction to provide injunctive relief related to a breach.
+The act grants jurisdiction to county courts to provide injunctive relief related to a breach.

 - Allows a tenant who satisfies certain conditions to deduct from one or more rent payments the cost to repair or remedy a condition causing a breach;